Jacqueline Victoria Woroniec

 Interdisciplinary Approaches: Eco-Gothic, Folklore and Myth, Spirituality and Religion

-Genres and Media: Arts, Fiction, Film and TV, Games
+Genres and Media: Fiction, Film and TV, Games, Theatre and Performance, Tourism and Travel

 Email: micahspiece@gmail.com

-Affiliation: University of Augsburg
+Affiliation: Wayne State University

 Research Areas:

-Genres and Media: Animation, Arts, Fiction, Film and TV, Children and YA, Games, Comics and Graphic Novels, Poetry, Theatre and Performance, Tourism and Travel, Virtual Gothic
+Genres and Media: Animation, Arts, Fiction, Film and TV, Games, Comics and Graphic Novels, Poetry, Theatre and Performance, Virtual Gothic

 Creatures: Aliens, Animals, Ghosts, Monsters, Vampires, Zombies